Frequently Asked Questions

-If you cannot attend (1.30-5.15pm 30th January 2019), unfortunately we would be unable to match you to a HC.
-Don’t worry though as there’s another chance to apply at the beginning of Sem 1, next academic year (2019/2020), if you haven’t graduated before then.
+If you cannot attend, unfortunately, we would be unable to match you to an HC.
+Don’t worry though as there’s another chance to apply at the beginning of Sem 1, next academic year (2019/2020) if you haven’t graduated before then.

 What happens if I arrive late to the Homework Clubs Induction Training?

 We do understand that some students may have class/other commitments which may result in late attendance at the Induction Training.
 In such circumstances, we ask that students contact us to let us know on email@example.com.
 Students must attend Induction no later than 2 pm and ensure they sign the registration sheet on arrival.

 I volunteered with Homework Clubs last Semester and want to return to the same club, do I have to reapply and attend training?

 You are not required to reapply or attend induction training again, however, you are more than welcome to come along if you need a refresher.

 Please contact your club co-ordinator directly, to let them know you will be returning.
 Also, please let us know if you are returning, so we can keep you up to date on recognition and training opportunities over the next academic year.
 Just contact us on firstname.lastname@example.org